Customer Service Blog from HelpCrunch

 The commonly accepted definition of a shared inbox revolves around team email management.

-Since the dawn of customer support, businesses have used email for communicating with customers and answering their questions.
-Clients will drop a line at email addresses like [email protected] or [email protected], and someone from a company will get back to them with an answer.
+Since the dawn of customer support, businesses have used email to communicate with customers and answer their questions.
+Clients will drop a line at email addresses like [email protected] or [email protected], and someone from the company will get back to them with an answer.

 Shared inbox is a unified dashboard where multiple support reps can access, manage, and answer emails from clients.
 It allows agents to distribute work fair and square while staying at the top of their game due to various enhancements.